On Partitions of Two-Dimensional Discrete Boxes: Proof of Theorem

 For a sub-box $S = A' \times B'$ we denote $a_{S} = |A'|$ and $b_{S} = |B'|$.
 Thus,

-Consider column $j$ and let $R$ be the vertically thin sub-box that is associated with it.
-Apart from $R$ there are at least $(\ell-1)$ other sub-boxes that intersect column $j$.
+Consider Column $j$ and let $R$ be the vertically thin sub-box that is associated with it.
+Apart from $R$ there are at least $(\ell-1)$ other sub-boxes that intersect Column $j$.
 Each such sub-box $S$ is a witness for $a_{S}$ rows that do not intersect $R$.
 Hence,

-Notice that such a box $S$ contributes $a_{S}-1$ in the right hand side for exactly $b_{S}$ different columns $j$.
+Notice that such a box $S$ contributes $a_{S}-1$ to the right hand side of (\ref{eq:aS}) for exactly $b_{S}$ different columns $j$.
 Therefore by summing over all the columns we have:

-Consider a row $i$ and let us try to bound from below the number $n$ of columns in $A \times B$.
-Row $i$ intersects the horizontally thin sub-box assigned with row $i$ and another $t_{i}$ sub-boxes that are not vertically thin in their column.
-Therefore, because row $i$ intersects at least $k$ sub-boxes in $\R$, it must intersect at least $k-(t_{i}+1)$ sub-boxes each of which is vertically thin in its column.
-In addition there are $x_{i}$ columns whose vertically thin sub-boxes are not intersected by row $i$.
+Consider Row $i$ and let us try to bound from below the number $n$ of columns in $A \times B$.
+Row $i$ intersects the horizontally thin sub-box assigned to it and another $t_{i}$ sub-boxes that are not vertically thin in their column.
+Therefore, because Row $i$ intersects at least $k$ sub-boxes in $\R$, it must intersect at least $k-(t_{i}+1)$ sub-boxes each of which is vertically thin in its column.
+By Proposition~\ref{prop:assoc} each of these vertically thin sub-boxes is associated with the column it belongs to.
+In addition there are $x_{i}$ columns whose vertically thin sub-boxes are not intersected by Row $i$.
 We may therefore conclude that $n \geq x_{i}+k-1-t_{i}$.

 Summing over all rows and using~(\ref{eq:double-counting}), (\ref{eq:sum-t_i}) and (\ref{eq:sum-y_j}) we have